Bitdefender BOX 2

 As of this writing there are only a handful of similar products currently available that I’m aware of, but not all offer the same level or type of security features, nor do they all function as a router.
 Here are a few, though there will certainly be more.

-I haven’t tried any of these so I can’t say how they compare to the BOX but here’s a feature comparison table for the BOX, Cujo and Norton Core from the Bitdefender website.
+I haven’t tried any of these so I can’t say how they compare to the BOX but here’s a feature comparison table for the BOX, Cujo, Norton Core and F-Secure from the Bitdefender website.

 Bitdefender does not have access to the devices that you will connect to the BOX network.
 In fact, our department uses Team Viewer to remotely connect to customers in order to troubleshoot, therefore, we ask for consent and we have limited access.
 We do see in our database a list of the names of the devices in your network and if the BOX is active or not, the same information that is displayed on your end.

 The only device that we can virtually access, is the Bitdefender BOX itself, but that is only in certain circumstances and under one form:

 - We only connect to the BOX when troubleshooting is necessary and we ask for permission from the customer to gather the latest logs from the BOX itself.

 - We can only access the Bitdefender BOX from our end with your consent, and the only visible information on our end regarding the BOX would be the logs, in form of text.

 Setup instructions and videos can be found on the Bitdefender website though only the Central mobile apps can be used for the initial setup.
 There are 3 configuration options available depending on whether you use:

 - The all-in-one modem/router provided by your ISP.

 - Your personal modem and router (which is what I use).